-We did a sequential sowing of each species according to field collection, meaning that seeds entered the incubators at their optimum dispersal time.
-Each seed lot was placed in both incubators simultaneously, sowing four replicates of 25 seeds in nine cm diameter Petri dishes (numbers were adapted for seed lots with fewer seeds available) with germination filter paper (Filtros Anoia S.A. paper for germination assays, Ref.518G085).
-Filter papers were kept soaked by adding three ml of distilled water every two weeks.
+Germination experiments were conducted sequentially after field collection.
+Each seed lot was placed in both incubators simultaneously, sowing four replicates of 25 seeds in 9 cm diameter Petri dishes (numbers were adapted for seed lots with fewer seeds available) with germination filter paper (Filtros Anoia S.A. paper for germination assays, Ref.518G085).
+Filter papers were kept soaked by adding 3 ml of distilled water every two weeks.
 Dishes were sealed with parafilm to maintain the moisture content, avoiding water stress throughout the growing season.
-During the winter, incubators remained closed to avoid increases of temperature that could trigger seed germination and therefore no water was added during that period.
+During the winter period, incubators remained closed to avoid increases of temperature that could trigger seed germination and therefore no water was added during that period.
 We checked germination every two weeks before winter and weekly after winter until the end of the experiment.
 As incubators remained closed during winter, no germination scores were done in that period.